Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 Note that I used var because an array is a struct, and if I declare it as let then it’s immutable, and you will get an error.

-Another way is not mutating the original array, but it’s returning a new array, and it’s using the shuffled() method:
+Another way is to leave the original array unchanged and get a new array using the shuffled() method:

 let shuffledItems = items.shuffled()

-Note that here I am safe to use let to declare my variables because shuffled() does not mutate the original array.
+Note that here you can safely use let to declare your variables because shuffled() does not mutate the original array.

 Lessons in this unit: